-Mary Ellen Donohue was born on 14 September 1882 in Sydney, daughter of Thomas Donohue and Catherine.
-She married William Kennedy O’Brien (-1942) on 6 September 1911 in Waterloo, NSW and they had a daughter.
+Mary Ellen Donohoe (also spelled Donohue) was born on 14 September 1882 in Sydney, daughter of Thomas Donohue and Catherine.
+She married William Kennedy O’Brien (1885-1942) on 6 September 1911 in Waterloo, NSW and they had a daughter named Edna May (1915-83).
 Mary Ellen O’Brien died on 12 November 1966 and she was buried with her husband in the Catholic Section of Botany Cemetery.
-Mary O’Brien lived for many years at 263 Elizabeth Street, Zetland.
+She lived for many years at 263 Elizabeth Street, Zetland.
+It is possible that Thomas Donohoe was her brother as their parents had the same first names; he was also an alderman on Waterloo Council.

 Occupation & interests